Data Fetcher Help Center

 Update based on field(s)

-• Under Write Mode, ensure 'Update' is selected.
+3. Under Write Mode, ensure Update is selected.

-• Under Update Based on Field(s), select the field from your output table.
-You can select more than one field if needed.
+4. Under Update Based on Field(s), select the field from your output table that contains unique values.

 Item Id